junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "Cool," Dean grins slightly, "I'm feeling so much better for jump-starting the Apocalypse, twice.
 And then my best friend let human-eating monsters out running around all over the world."

 "We restarted the universe, though, for the record."
-Rory looks like compelled to add that, "No one remembers anything, history is back on track."
+Rory looks like compelled to add that.
+"No one remembers anything, history is back on track."

 "And we locked the monsters back into the monsterland."
-Dean mirrors, "Cost me a year in that place though."
+Dean mirrors.
+"Cost me a year in that place though."

 "Is that your version of 'waiting two thousand years'?"
 Rory detects the tone acutely.

 Dean widens his eyes, a little surprised at the way he put it, but thinking it through...
-"Actually now that you said it," he says slowly, surprised again, this time at how accurate the analogy actually is, "Yes, it is."
+"Actually now that you said it," he says slowly, surprised again, this time at how accurate the analogy actually is.
+"Yes, it is."

 "I just couldn't leave the place until I found him, but then I almost lost him again because he didn't want to be saved.
 If the angels didn't save him, he didn't come back to me again, I don't know what I'd do."
 Dean grimaces, doesn't know why he starts telling this stranger -- maybe already friend now?
 Since they've been sharing stories -- the things between him and Cas, but what the hell, they might die any moment anyway.
 Better than stew in dark and horror.